toggledbits/DeusExMachina/README.md

 ## Introduction ##

-DeusExMachina is a plugin for the MiCasaVerde Vera home automation system.
+DeusExMachina is a plugin for the MiOS home automation operating system used on MiCasaVerde Vera gateway/controllers.
 It takes over your house while you're away on vacation by creating a ghost that moves from room to room, turning on and off lights.
 Simply specify the lights you want to have controlled by the plugin, specify a "Lights Out" time when lights will begin to turn off, and come sundown DeusExMachina will take over.

 There are currently two versions of Deus Ex Machina available: